sebdeveloper6952/redes_proyecto_2/README.md

 ## Project Description
 - The project is a XMPP Chat Client which connects to a server provided by the university course.
-- The Chat Client is used through the command line interface, by writing commands (see the Commands section).
+- The Chat Client is used through the command line interface by writing commands (see the Commands section).

-## Implemented Funcionalities
+## Implemented Functionalities
 - :heavy_check_mark: Register account on the server.
 - :heavy_check_mark: Delete account from the server.
 - :heavy_check_mark: Login / logout from the server.